Jane Campion: 1990–2006

 Further recognition came with An Angel at My Table (1990), a biopic about the life of New Zealand writer Janet Frame, from a screenplay written by Laura Jones.
 Widespread recognition followed with The Piano (1993), which won the Palme d'Or at the 1993 Cannes Film Festival, Best Director from the Australian Film Institute, and an Academy Award for Best Original Screenplay in 1994.
 At the 66th Academy Awards, Campion was the second woman ever to be nominated for Best Director for her movie The Piano.

 Campion's 1996 film The Portrait of a Lady, based on the Henry James novel, featured Nicole Kidman, John Malkovich, Barbara Hershey and Martin Donovan.
 Holy Smoke!
 (1999) saw Campion teamed with Harvey Keitel for a second time (the first being The Piano), this time with Kate Winslet as the female lead.
 In the Cut (2003), an erotic thriller based on Susanna Moore's bestseller, provided Meg Ryan an opportunity to depart from her more familiar onscreen persona.
 In 2006 she produced Abduction: The Megumi Yokota Story.
+Campion has also served as a faculty member of the European Graduate School in Saas-Fee, Switzerland.